euxx/seamless-agent/README.antigravity.md

 ```
 # Ground rules NEVER BREAK IT, NO EXCEPTIONS
-- When never you have a question, or a decision to make, always ask the user through the tool `mcp_ask_user `
+- Whenever you have a question, or a decision to make, always ask the user through the tool `mcp_ask_user `
 - Never stop a task without permission from the tool `mcp_ask_user`
 ```

-You can add this in Antigravity by opening the `Agent Option` the `Agent` panel and clicking in the option `Customizations`.
+You can add this in Antigravity by opening the `Agent Option`, inside the `Agent` panel, and clicking in the option `Customizations`.
 Then you add a new `Rule` for general use or `Workflow` or specifics workflows.

 Note that Antigravity workflow already creates `Walkthroughs` and `Planing` documents where you can refine the task.
 If you intent is to change this behavior you can try explicitly explain it to the agent.